 Woven Dunnage Bags

 Woven Dunnage Bags are preferred for shipments across rocky or mountainous roads.
 These bags can adjust to the shape of the bracing goods and contract or expand according to altitudinal air pressure.
 They’re waterproof and hence commonly used for refrigerated transport.

 Customised Dunnage Bags

 You can also customise airbags for specific cargo or special transit conditions.
 Most manufacturers offer to design custom solutions to match shipping requirements.

 How To Choose The Right Dunnage Bag?

-Choosing the right Dunnage Bag depends on the mode of transport, type of cargo to be shipped, and the conditions the product is likely to be exposed to during transit.
+Choosing the right Dunnage Bag depends on the mode of transport, the type of cargo to be shipped, and the conditions to which the product is likely to be exposed during transit.
 The kind of Dunnage Bag used also depends on the weight you’re looking to ship.
 Ideally, you can brace up to 120,000 pounds in a container.
 As for choosing the right ply, here’s a list of thicknesses that you will need depending on load size:

 - Two-ply: up to 40,000 pounds